GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 ### Building with skaffold

 The example application source code is in the `web-private-targets` directory of your Cloud Shell instance.
-It's a simple web app that listens to a port, provides an HTTP response code and adds a log entry.
+It's a simple web app that listens on a port, provides an HTTP response code and adds a log entry.
 You may have deployed this application as part of another Cloud Deploy tutorial.

 The `web-private-targets` directory contains `skaffold.yaml`, which contains instructions for `skaffold` to build a container image for your application.
 This configuration uses the [Cloud Build](https://cloud.google.com/build) service to build the container images for your applications.